 Sound Studies is an emerging interdisciplinary field that has drawn from musicology, ethnomusicology, performance studies, media studies, anthropology, gender studies, literary and cultural studies, ethnic and indigenous studies, religion, animal studies, classics, and philosophy.
 It has been especially hospitable to Black scholars and performers with expertise in orature and other vocal traditions.

 Reflecting on these questions, the seminar will meet biweekly during the semester to discuss emerging trends in the field as well as each member’s work-in-progress.
 Leading artists and scholars will join us periodically to enrich and broaden our considerations of the voice, its histories and futures.
-A final conference and series of performances will cap the year’s work in the seminar and help prepare for the 2024-25 seminar focused on resonance.

 2023-24 Seminar - Voice: Sound, Technology, Performance